EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 -ResourceId $GraphServicePrincipal.ObjectId -Id $AppRole4.Id
 ```

->&#128161; There are unique permissions required for each of the remaining 2 applications mentioned earlier, and the PowerShell scripts to automate those are available [here](https://github.com/EEN421/Powershell-Stuff/tree/Main/Logic%20App%20Demo).
+>&#128161; There are unique permissions required for each of the remaining 2 logic apps mentioned earlier, and the PowerShell scripts for each are available [here](https://github.com/EEN421/Powershell-Stuff/tree/Main/Logic%20App%20Demo).

 <br/>
 <br/>